 Collaborate and stay connected

-One way to increase efficiency is to make sure you are working in, and providing to your employees, an environment that fosters collaboration.
-Having an office that doesn’t collaborate, can result in tasks taking longer than they should and a droop in overall morale.
+Another way to boost energy and efficiency is to make sure you are working in, and providing for your employees, an environment that fosters collaboration.
+Having an office that doesn’t collaborate can result in tasks taking longer than they should and a droop in overall morale.

 How do you keep track of who is responsible for what?
 And what ways are you keeping track of tasks that still need to be completed?
 There are many different ways to approach this, but we recently wrote a blog post on five ways you can enhance your team’s collaboration.